How do our thinking skills change as we age? Do our lifestyles affect those changes?

 A Tablet for Healthy Ageing was a supported intervention programme utilising tablet computers, funded by The Dunhill Medical Trust.
 It represented our first project exploring the opportunities for new technology to deliver, monitor and personalise interventions with older people.

 Tablet computers (often simply referred to as tablets) offer a method of delivering varied, multimodal interventions to older people beyond repetitive cognitive training regimes.
-As these technologies present inherent challenges, any intervention needs to be appropriately designed and adequately supported.
-Our initial research goals therefore focussed on testing the acceptability and usability of tablets as tools to improve the health and wellbeing of older people.
+As technologies present inherent challenges, any intervention needs to be appropriately designed and supported.
+Our initial research goals focussed on testing the acceptability and usability of tablets as tools to improve the health and wellbeing of older people.

 The first phase of the project developed and refined intervention protocols via user and expert-engagement.
 This established older adults' familiarity with tablets and similar devices, their exposure to them, and perceived and actual barriers to participation.

 The finalised intervention protocol was then tested with older people.
 The research questions focussed on how the tablet training intervention affected the health and wellbeing of those completing the intervention programme versus those not.

-The Tablet for Healthy Ageing project has been completed and you can see the outputs on the Publications page.
+The Tablet for Healthy Ageing project has been completed and you can see the outputs on our Publications page.
 Further developments are planned within the Tablet for Healthy Ageing research programme.

-The Senior Visitors project is a collaboration with Professor Anna Leask and Professor Paul Barron at Edinburgh Napier University, funded by Interface.
+The Senior Visitors project was a collaboration with Professor Anna Leask and Professor Paul Barron at Edinburgh Napier University, funded by Interface.
 It represents a partnership with the Camera Obscura, National Museums Scotland, Historic Environment Scotland, and Rosslyn Chapel to develop a programme to attract and engage older people at visitor attractions.

 The project began in November 2017; details of the initial findings will follow.

 Founded in Copenhagen in 2012, Cycling Without Age brings generations closer together by sharing experiences by bike.
 The specially designed Trishaws allow volunteers to visit local facilities for older people around the community and offer residents an opportunity to be a passenger on the Trishaw.